FAQs about IP-DSA (Sec)

-Third language lessons are conducted at the MOE Language Centres, usually from about 3:00 pm onwards.
+Third language lessons are conducted at the MOE Language Centres, usually from about 3:00 pm.
 For logistical and operational reasons, we strongly encourage that your child schedules her Third Language lessons on either Tuesday or Thursday.

 Hindi classes, like all Non-Tamil Indian Languages (NTIL), are conducted at a language centre.
 NTIL classes are not conducted at NJC.

-No. However, NJC makes provisions for developing gifts in different academic areas.
-There are special programmes, such as Advanced Math, Advanced Science, Advanced Language Arts and Advanced Humanities, which cater for students who show aptitude in these areas and are ready to be stretched in terms of content and skills in the discipline.
+No. However, NJC makes provisions for developing students’ talents in different academic areas.
+There are special programmes, such as Advanced Inquiry in Mathematics, Advanced Science, Advanced Language Arts and Advanced Humanities, which cater for students who show aptitude in these areas and are ready to be stretched in terms of content and skills in the discipline.
 There are also Research opportunities, with mentoring done by field experts, beyond the core JH2-3 exploratory research module (i.e. the Special Programme in Inquiry and REsearch, or SPIRE).
 Those with artistic gifts can apply for the MOE Art Elective Programme at NJC or the NJC Music Programme at JH1.

 Yes, there are GEP students in the NJC community and they are identified just like other students for further development in their areas of strength.
 The provisions may be organised by the subject teacher or may be part of the structured experiences stated above.